Catherine Gray, Lady Manners: Life

 Catherine Gray was born in Lehena, County Cork, the daughter of Francis Gray and his wife, Elizabeth Ruddock, and was brought up in Cork, Ireland.
 In 1790 she married the Tory politician William Manners.
 The pair had six sons and six daughters.
+In 1794 she sat for Thomas Lawrence's Portrait of Lady Manners which was prominently displayed at the Royal Academy Exhibition of 1794.
 In 1821, the family surname was changed from Manners to Tollemache (also spelt Talmash).
 William died in 1833 and in 1840 their son Lionel inherited the Earldom of Dysart from his grandmother.
 All his siblings were raised to the precedence of the children of an earl, to reflect their father's position had he survived.

 The first collection of poems under Lady Manners' own name was published in 1790, and their author was described as having "claims ... to the praise of harmony of verse and purity of sentiment ... not exceeded by those of any among her fair contemporaries".
 Her poetry was popular during the early nineteenth century.